GinaHobbs/reading-notes/README.md

-# reading-notes
+# Reading notes for Codefellows

-Reading notes for Code Fellows
+This is my reading notes repo to track all of my reading notes.